nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 }
 ```

 The frames can be transferred through shared memory or they can be embedded in the message.
-The date transfer mode can be configured in the Media Graph topology to determine how frames will be transferred.
+The data transfer mode can be configured in the Media Graph topology to determine how frames will be transferred.
 This is achieved by configuring the dataTransfer element of the MediaGraphGrpcExtension as shown below:

 Embedded:
 ```JSON